sridhar-sp/android-playground/AIDL/README.md

-* We will also discuss about a small utility class which I created to take care of the boiler plate code when binding with a service, also it exposes a getService method which returns a service object if service already binded otherwise the method suspend until a service gets bind. or a timeout expires.
+* We will also discuss about a small utility class which I created to take care of the boiler plate code when binding with a service, also it exposes a getService method which returns a service object if service already binded otherwise the method suspend until a service gets connected. or a timeout expires.
 * This will come in handy, when the server app crashed due do some reason, the next time we call the getService method, it takes care of binding with the service and returns the binder interface.